 August 29, 2023: If weather permits, we’ll take in one final sunrise from camp before it’s time to pack up and drive back to Dawson City.
 We’ll be ready for our first hot showers, and a little downtime to go through images.
 After a group image review, we’ll enjoy a last dinner together (in a restaurant!).

 August 30, 2023: The workshop concludes after breakfast, and you are welcome to schedule your flight back to Whitehorse at any time.
 We will provide a shuttle to the airport.

 Moderate: You must be able to carry your packs in a rugged alpine environment for up to 2 miles at 7,000′

 Arrive Dawson City Airport (YDA), Dawson City, Yukon before 6:00 PM on August 23, 2023.
 Flights out can be made anytime on August 30, 2023.

 Please see our page How To Prepare For Your Workshop.
 We will send you a detailed information document 90 days before your workshop.
 This document will include specifics of where and when to meet, gear and clothing recommendations, and more.

 - Double occupancy lodging.
-Single available for $350 supplement.
-2 nights in Dawson City only.
+Single available for $400 supplement.
+(Hotel only.)